Importance of Knowing When to Hire Your First Salespeople

 - Best Sales Blogs: The Ultimate List: Quite possibly the largest list of sales-specific blogs on the internet.
 A great resource for you and your new hire to keep your skills sharp.

 Next, consider the specific attributes you are looking for:

 2 Who to hire

 A quick note here.

-We do want you to hire someone that is fit to be employee #2.
-Here are a couple of things:
+But we do want you to hire someone that is fit to be employee #2.
+Here are a couple of things to keep in mind:

-- Experience Level: Having someone with SDR experience could help you save time, but they’ll come with baggage from their last employer.
-A fresh hire in the industry will be all yours, but take longer to train.
+Having someone with SDR experience could help you save time, but they’ll come with baggage from their last employer.
+A fresh hire in the industry will be all yours, but they take longer to train.
 This is a judgement call you’ll have to make.

-But you should at least do the math.
+That said, you should at least do the math:

 Sample Equation: (Number of qualified appointments/month) X (Close rate %) X (Average sale)

 Taking that math, let’s say you typically close 7 new users/accounts out of 30 appointments per month at an average sale of $1000 for an annual subscription.
 That’s $7,000/mo in new revenue.